-Topical treatment with permethrin (brand name: Kwellada or Nix) is the treatment of choice as it can be given to adults and children alike.
+Adults and children alike tolerate topical treatment with permethrin (brand name: Kwellada or Nix).
+This is therefore the treatment of choice.
 It is applied from head to toes with particular attention to skin creases, finger webs, perianal regions, genitalia as well as toe webs.
 It should stay on for 12 to 24 hours.
 This will very quickly kill the mites.
 However, the dead mites in the skin are still allergenic and the allergic rash and skin itch can still last for 1 or 2 more weeks.
-This is treated with topical fluoridated corticosteroid creams.
+The physician treats this with topical fluorinated corticosteroid creams.

 In severe scabies cases with a lot of itchy papules the patient may have to take oral prednisone for 7 to 10 days to help cope with the itch.
 However, the side effects of the systemic corticosteroids can by themselves be devastating (avascular necrosis of hips etc.).
-On the other hand topical corticosteroids are quite safe.
-In the past Lindane cream or shampoo was used, but children are very sensitive (seizures, neurotoxicity, also skin irritant), which precludes use of this medication in children, and it is now only rarely used in adults.
-Sulfur medications are outdated nowadays as well (Ref.
+On the other hand, topical corticosteroids are quite safe.
+In the past physicians recommended Lindane cream or shampoo, but children are very sensitive (seizures, neurotoxicity, also skin irritant), which precludes use of this medication in children.
+Now physicians use it only rarely in adults.
+Sulfur medications are now also obsolete (Ref.
 4, p.
 806 and Ref.
 2, p.
 445).

 1.The Merck Manual, 7th edition, by M. H. Beers et al., Whitehouse Station, N.J., 1999.
 Chapter 265.